Linear algebra and group theory: 8a. Hilbert spaces

 Let us discuss now some more advanced aspects.
 In order to do analysis on our spaces, we need the Cauchy sequences that we construct to converge.
 This is something which is automatic in finite dimensions, but in arbitrary dimensions, this can fail.

-Thus, we must add an extra axiom, stating that $H$ is complete with respect to the norm.
+Thus, we must add an extra axiom, stating that our vector space $H$ is complete with respect to the norm.
 It is convenient here to formulate a detailed new definition, as follows, which will be the starting point for our various considerations to follow:

 \begin{definition} A Hilbert space is a complex vector space $H$ given with a scalar product $<x,y>$, satisfying the following conditions: \begin{enumerate} \item $<x,y>$ is linear in $x$, and antilinear in $y$.